HiAudrey/HiAudrey/README.md

 - 👯 I’m available for internships and projects too!
 - 🌱 Hobbies: drawing, calligraphy, reading, writing, collecting quotes, music, piano, gym, hiking, and exploring everything 🤣
 - ⚡ Fun fact: I swam in the sea for two months.
 I am a pet lover 😻 🐶.
 I am a big fan of 'Dream of the Red Chamber' and 'Journey to the West'.
-- 👋 Friendship: I would like to make new friends who are interested in anything.
+- 👋 Friendship: Any passionate friends are welcome to connect.

 ### Connect with me: